 The most common sign of a car overheating will be indicated by the temperature gauge icon.
 If the icon is lit, a message stating "engine overheating" may appear on the dashboard.
 Steam may also be coming from the hood of the car as well.

 The best way to avoid overheating is to check the coolant and add more if needed to the vehicle.
-If the situation is severe and unable to move the car, a towing service would be the best option available.
+If the situation is severe and the car is unable to move, a towing service would be the best option available.